There are only two seasons in Panama – the dry season and the rainy season. The temperature doesn’t change much but the amount of rain and wind do.

 - In lower elevations, below 2000 feet, you will likely get a film of mold on your solid surfaces like counter tops or coffee tables UNLESS you have a dehumidifier or a ceiling fan going all the time.
 You may need to clean these surfaces daily with a Clorox solution mixed with water.
 We don’t have that problem at higher elevations like Boquete or Volcan.

 - It is so wonderful to live in a place where I can have my windows open to get fresh air all day.
 But when the rains start, it is time to close the windows to keep the moisture out of the house.
 If you have a ceiling fan, turn it on to keep the air circulating to avoid mold.
 In November I sometimes use my fireplace.

 - Plan your day to get all your errands finished by 2pm.
 Go to the bank, pick up mail, meet friends for lunch, then buy groceries so you can head home before the rains start.
 Statistics prove that driving in the rain is more dangerous – everywhere, not just in Panama.
 There are more auto accidents when it is raining.
 So plan to be off the roads before the rains start.
 If necessary, get off the road, go to a restaurant, and wait out the rains over dinner.

 The rainy season is only a problem if you are outside with no umbrella when it starts pouring down rain.
 Getting soaking wet is no fun.
 Driving in the rain is more dangerous too.
 You will learn to plan your day around the rain when you live in Panama.

 Everyone I know in Panama prefers the rainy season to the dry season.
 Come see why!

 Come check out what the rainy season is like it Panama.
-We have openings for the July 16th tour!
-During the tours, our bus usually pulls in to hotels before the rains start.
+During the tours, our bus usually pulls in to hotels by 4pm…before the rains start.